T-X

-The T-X (referred to as the Terminatrix in some appearances until other terminatrix (female terminators) appeared) is the name of a fictional cyborg assassin who appears in the Terminator franchise.
+The T-X (referred to as the Terminatrix in some appearances until other terminatrices, female terminators, appeared) is the name of a fictional cyborg assassin who appears in the Terminator franchise.
 The T-X model is a gynoid assassin and infiltrator.
 The character was introduced as the main antagonist in the 2003 film Terminator 3: Rise of the Machines, portrayed by Kristanna Loken.
 T-X has the ability to assume the appearance of other characters.
 This ability to shapeshift is similar to that of the T-1000, the main antagonist of Terminator 2: Judgment Day.
 T-X also has the ability to scan DNA from blood samples it puts on its tongue.